abhinavgupta-maker/USB-Hub/README.md

 For my own usage so that i can extend my ports on the laptop while coding and or playing games.

 # Usage
-I would use it for for my laptop as it only has 2 USB-A in which one is occupied by cooling stand and other by the mouse so i need to have more ports where i can connect my kbm and my microcontroller while i am coding.
+I would use it for for my laptop as it only has 2 USB-A in which one is occupied by cooling stand and other by the mouse so i need to have more ports where i can connect my kbm and my microcontroller while i am coding. and i can use it on my fathers tab to connect a physical keyboard and mouse.

 # Schematic